 Distinct from supplier relationship management, which largely focuses on post-contract management of suppliers.
 Supplier lifecycle management (SLM) is the end-to-end approach used to manage higher value or strategically important suppliers, from selection through to completion of the relationship.
-The most important point of the process is to recognize the value suppliers can offer so that the benefits can be integrated with your procurement processes.
+The most important point of the process is to recognise the value suppliers can offer so that the benefits can be integrated with your procurement processes.

 What is supplier information management?

-Supplier information management (SIM) refers to the process in which a business captures, stores, updates, and analyses all supplier data in a single location.
+Supplier information management (SIM) refers to the process in which a business captures, stores, updates and analyses all supplier data in a single location.
 This data takes the form of critical trading information, as well as necessary accreditations and certifications required to trade with the buyer.

 Through this, it serves to strengthen supplier relationships and improve compliance, while also reducing the workload for the buyer.

 What does the supplier management process flow involve?

 - Step 1: Qualification – Qualification involves the evaluation of suppliers to determine if they are capable enough to provide the necessary goods or services to the standards set by the buyer.

 - Step 2: Onboarding – The necessary information about the chosen suppliers is then collected as part of the onboarding process.
 Internal processes and systems have to be changed or updated accordingly, while relevant stakeholders are to be informed, so that the company recognises the new supplier and can begin trading with them.